-They are backwards because investors don’t care about your solution but the viability of your business model.
-Customers also don’t care about your solution either but their problems.
-So why then do we spend all this effort working on the wrong action of first building our solution first?
+They are backward because investors don’t care about your solution but the viability of your business model.
+Customers also don’t care about your solution, either but their problems.
+So why, then do we spend all this effort working on the wrong action of first building our solution first?

 I attribute the innovator’s often unbridled and singular passion for the solution as the top contributor to this failure.
-This epiphany of viewing the business model versus the solution as the product is what led to to the innovation meta-process I described in my last book: Running Lean.
+This epiphany of viewing the business model versus the solution as the product led to the innovation meta-process I described in my last book: Running Lean.

 The 3-step meta-process shown above was my attempt at codifying the philosophical concept of right action, right time into a practicable framework powered by the Scientific Method and Lean Startup.

 The Next Challenge